Spain beset by bank crisis, downgrades, bond pressure

 "Whilst the attention of the world is on Greece, the fact is that Spain faces many challenges irrespective of how the Greek situation is finally resolved," he wrote in a note.

-Moody's cut the rating of BBVA (BBVA.MC), Spain's second largest lender, as well as Santander even though both are generally regarded as sound, unlike some of their smaller peers.
+Moody's cut the rating of BBVA, Spain's second largest lender, as well as Santander even though both are generally regarded as sound, unlike some of their smaller peers.

 Nicholas Spiro of Spiro Sovereign Strategy said the government of Prime Minister Mariano Rajoy was not handling the crisis well.
 "Sentiment towards Spain is deteriorating with each passing day, mainly because of a loss of confidence in the Rajoy government's approach to tackling the problems in the banking sector," he said.